About us

 Empowering Women to Empower Women

-Our connection with the women changed the focus of our business.
-We realized that Shea butter had the potential to change women's lives by alleviating poverty and providing women with an income to meet the needs of their children.
+Our connection with women farmers changed the focus of our business.
+We realized that Shea butter had the potential to change women's lives provide them with a pathway to financial independence.

 The program focused on training the women in group formation and Shea nut and butter quality improvement.
 Training consisted of the following modules: